 - Tongue weight scale

 - Weigh Safe Ball Mount.

-Of these methods, only one (commercial scale) will allow you to also get the trailer gross weight, so this is the method we recommend.
+Of these methods, only one (commercial scale) allows you to also get the trailer gross weight.
+Therefore, the Commercial Scale method is our top pick.

 Weigh With Trailer And Tow Vehicle Loaded

 Anytime you weigh your rig, have it loaded just as it would be when you typically use it.